 I try to maintain a neutral political stance on this web site.
 I have only endorsed two political candidates that I recall in over 4 years, Paul Penzone who was running against Joe Arpaio for Maricopa County Sheriff, and Herman Cain who was a proxy for Stephen Colbert in the Republican Presidential Primary in South Carolina.
 I’m going to do it again.

-In a special election to fill the vacant US House seat from the 1st District of South Carolina, former Governor Mark Sandford (left) lead in the Republican Primary vote yesterday, although not with a clear majority in the field of 16, and will face a runoff.
-Gov. Sandford embarrassed the state when he told everyone that he was hiking the Appalachian trail, but in reality he was shacked up with his mistress in Argentina, a trip paid for by South Carolina taxpayers.
-Sandford was also noted for his obstruction of federal stimulus funds headed for the state then facing a 9.5% unemployment rate.
-Sandford was backed by contributions from conservative billionaire David Koch.
+In a special election to fill the vacant US House seat from the 1st District of South Carolina, former Governor Mark Sanford (left) lead in the Republican Primary vote yesterday, although not with a clear majority in the field of 16, and will face a runoff.
+Gov. Sanford embarrassed the state when he told everyone that he was hiking the Appalachian trail, but in reality he was shacked up with his mistress in Argentina, a trip paid for by South Carolina taxpayers.
+Sanford was also noted for his obstruction of federal stimulus funds headed for the state then facing a 9.5% unemployment rate.
+Sanford was backed by contributions from conservative billionaire David Koch.

 Elizabeth Colbert Busch is my friend and my sister.
 I am endorsing her in the Special Election for South Carolina’s First District.

 I am officially announcing my support for Busch too, even though she is not my sister.